atullsingh/Car_Brand_Prediction/README.md

 #### Accuracy:100 % , Validation_Accuracy=80 %
 Model is saved as model_vgg16.h5
 ## Model deployement is done using Azure
 Initially tried deployment using Heroku but file size was large.
-Model link  :https://carbrand.azurewebsites.net
+Decided to use Microsoft Azure for deployement Model link  :https://carbrand.azurewebsites.net